waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 4. **Conclusion:** The puzzle is solved by repeatedly getting into an adjacent position and interacting with the Farfetch'd to guide it along its route.
 - **CUT_08 / CUT_28_GARBAGE**: *Verification needed.* Likely impassable variants of CUT_TREE.
 - **HM01 CUT:** Obtained from the charcoal maker in Ilex Forest.
 Allows cutting small trees outside of battle.
 Requires the Hive Badge.

+# Puzzle Mechanics
+- **Herding Puzzles:** Interacting with an object (like the Farfetch'd) from an adjacent tile can trigger movement along a complex, pre-determined path, not just simple repulsion.
+The direction of approach is the key trigger.